-be based on the overall utility it can provide as an indicator for the total load reductions needed.
+achieved.
+When limited monitoring resources are available, a daily loading target that takes into account the natural variability of the system can serve as a useful indicator for whether or not the overall load reductions are likely to be met.
+Therefore, a daily expression of the required pollutant loading rate is a required element in all TMDLs, in addition to any other load averaging periods that may have been used to conduct the TMDL analysis.
+The level of effort spent to develop the daily load indicator should be based on the overall utility it can provide as an indicator for the total load reductions needed.
 Review Elements: The document should include an expression of the TMDL in terms of a daily load.
 However, the TMDL may also be expressed in temporal terms other than daily (e.g., an annual or monthly load).
 If the document expresses the TMDL in additional "non-daily" terms the document should explain why it is appropriate or advantageous to express the TMDL in the additional unit of measurement chosen.

-Recommenda ition: Approve ☐ Partial Approva l Disapprove Insufficient Information
+Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary:

-Summary:

-Daily loading expressions for sulfate are presented as an equation with example TMDLs in lbs/day.
-Appendix C of the parent document contains a methodology for calculating daily sediment loads for any sediment impaired streams in the watershed.
+Daily loading expressions are presented as an equation with example TMDLs for nutrients in lbs/day.
+Appendix D contains daily loads for sediment TMDLs.